Paul the Silentiary: Works

-Agathias considered Paul's greatest work to be his long verse ecphrasis of Justinian's Cathedral of the Holy Wisdom (Hagia Sophia), composed after the reconstruction of the dome in 562 or 563.
+Agathias considered Paul's greatest work to be his long verse ekphrasis of Justinian's Cathedral of the Holy Wisdom (Hagia Sophia), composed after the reconstruction of the dome in 562 or 563.
 Paul sees the church as a "meadow" of many-coloured kinds of marble, and helps us to imagine the church before its many subsequent remodellings.
 The poem was probably commissioned by Justinian himself, with verses to be recited by Paul himself during the rededication ceremony.
 The panegyric consists of 1029 verses in Greek, starting with 134 lines of iambic trimeter, with the remainder in dactylic hexameter.

 Of his other poems, some eighty epigrams in the classical tradition have been preserved in the Greek Anthology.
 Forty of these are love poems.
 Two are replies to poems by Agathias.
 In another Paul laments the death of Damocharis of Cos, Agathias's favourite pupil.
 J. A. Symonds calls these verses "the last autumnal blossoms on the tree of Greek beauty."
 Although his subject matter is varied, much is explicitly erotic and uses Pagan imagery, as in the following example:

 I press her breasts, our mouths are joined, and I feed in unrestrained fury round her silver neck, but not yet is my conquest complete; I still toil wooing a maiden who refuses me her bed.
 Half of herself she has given to Aphrodite and half to Pallas, and I waste away between the two.